-password can be 1 to 4 characters in length, have no embedded blanks, and optionally, enclosed in single quotation marks.
-Passwords longer than 4 characters will be truncated and a warning message is issued.
+password can be 1 to 4 characters in length, have no embedded blanks, and can be enclosed in single quotation marks.
+Passwords longer than four characters will be truncated and a warning message is issued.
 If you specify a special character for the password, it must be a single character (that is, a 1-character password) enclosed in single quotation marks.

-S2KPW= is also a data set option for input data views for SAS procedures.
+S2KPW= is also a data set option for input views for& SAS procedures.
 However, you cannot use it as a data set option in the DBLOAD procedure.
-For more information, see "Overriding Options" on page 119.
+For more information, see "Overriding Options" on page 121.